samuelfneumann/gop/README.md

 the features I need for reinforcement learning research.
 This `Go` module provides those operations.

-Due to how data is stored in Gorgonia, only symbolic differentiation is supported in this module.
+Due to how I work with Gorgonia, only symbolic differentiation is supported in this module as of yet.
 Automatic differentiation is not supported.
-Therefore, you must use a `gorgonia.tapeMachine` if you require that the operations used in this package be differentiable.
 Note that many operations, such as `Argsort` are not differentiable anyway.
+Eventually, AutoDiff will be supported.

 Furthermore, only tensors of floating-point types are differentiable.
 If you have an integer tensor and perform operations on it, you cannot differentiate